schurgan/domoticz-BSR/README.md

         git clone https://github.com/belzetrigger/domoticz-BSR.git
         ```
 - or just download, unzip and copy to `domoticz/plugins`
-- make sure downloaded moduls are in path eg. sitepackes python paths or change in plugin.py the path
+- make sure downloaded modules are in path eg. site-packages python paths or change in plugin.py the path
 ```bash
 import sys
 sys.path